On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

-\begin{proof}[Proof of Theorem \ref{bounded}] If $R$ were structurally stable then the measures $\nu_\lambda$ would form a uniformly bounded family for $0\leq \lambda <1$.
-However, by Theorem B, every $*$-weak limit of $\nu_\lambda$ for $\lambda\rightarrow 1$ is a non-zero Abel measure.
-Let $\tau\neq 0$ be such an Abel measure as above.
-Since $P_c$ has measure $0$ then $\tau$ is an $M$-measure and which is in conflict with Theorem A, so the part (1) is done.
+For the last part, we proceed by contradiction.
+Assume $R$ is structurally stable.
+Since the measures $\nu_\lambda$ form a uniformly bounded family of measures for $0\leq \lambda <1$ then by Theorem \ref{th.NorlundTop}, every $*$-weak limit of $\nu_\lambda$ for $\lambda\rightarrow 1$ is a non-zero Abel measure.